Hoping A Crisis Isn’t Around The Corner

 A Recent Family Crisis

 One of my clients recently had a family crisis.
 In the middle of the night she was awoken to discover her child had tried to harm herself.
-She was in shock as she drove her kid to the emergency room.
+She was in complete shock as she drove her child to the emergency room.
 Earlier that day I had coached my client on having a powerful mantra in times of need.
 The one she had created for herself came to mind during the crisis.
 Her mantra was:

 I can get through this.